polwork/APMR/README.md

 # No-Reference Physics-Based Quality Assessment of Polarization Images and its Application to Demosaicking.
 IEEE TIP 2021

 ## Content Description
-- Code:
-	- demo.m : demo.m : Run this code to see how to call the function that calculate the APMR criterion and predict the quality of the example input polarizaiton images by adding Gaussian noise.
+- demo.m : Run this code to see how to call the function that calculate the APMR criterion and predict the quality of the example input polarizaiton images by adding Gaussian noise.
 - APMR_compute.m : Function for computing the APMR criterion.
 - example.mat : An example of ideal input polarization images for testing the code.

 ### Citation